ryancblack/FoDUploader/README.md

 **Options**

-FoD Uploader 1.03
+FoD Uploader 1.04
-Copyright (C) 2016 Ryan Black
+Copyright (C) 2016 HPE Security Fortify on Demand, Ryan Black

   --source               Required.
 The ZIP file, or directory to be zipped, for submission to Fortify on Demand.

   --username             Your portal username.